aspose-slides/Aspose.Slides-Documentation/java/developer-guide/manage-presentation/examine-presentation/_index.md

 Aspose.Slides for Java allows you to examine a presentation to find out its properties and understand its behavior.

-{{% alert title="TIP" color="dark" %}}
+{{% alert title="Info" color="info" %}}

-The [PresentationInfo](https://reference.aspose.com/slides/java/com.aspose.slides/PresentationInfo) class contains most of the properties and methods needed for operations here.
+The [PresentationInfo](https://reference.aspose.com/slides/java/com.aspose.slides/PresentationInfo) and [DocumentProperties](https://reference.aspose.com/slides/java/com.aspose.slides/documentproperties/) classes contain the properties and methods used in operations here.

 {{% /alert %}}

-## **Checking a Presentation Format**
+## **Check a Presentation Format**

 Before working on a presentation, you may want to find out what format (PPT, PPTX, ODP, and others) the presentation is in at the moment.

 You can check a presentation's format without loading the presentation.
-See this sample code:
+See this Java code:

 ```java
 IPresentationInfo info = PresentationFactory.getInstance().getPresentationInfo("pres.pptx");